MicrosoftDocs/cpp-docs/docs/atl/reference/caccesstoken-class.md

 |[CAccessToken::SetPrimaryGroup](#setprimarygroup)|Call this method to set the primary group of the `CAccessToken` object.|

 ## Remarks
- An [access token](http://msdn.microsoft.com/library/windows/desktop/aa374909) is an object that describes the security context of a process or thread and is allocated to each user logged onto a Windows NT or Windows 2000 system.
+ An [access token](http://msdn.microsoft.com/library/windows/desktop/aa374909) is an object that describes the security context of a process or thread and is allocated to each user logged onto a Windows system.

  For an introduction to the access control model in Windows, see [Access Control](http://msdn.microsoft.com/library/windows/desktop/aa374860) in the Windows SDK.